python-ffmpegio/python-ffmpegio/docsrc/probe.rst

 .. warning::
    This package is still in an early alpha stage and under heavy consturction.

-:py:mod:`ffmpegio.probe` module contains a pure ffprobe wrapper function :py:func:`ffmpegio.probe.full_details` and its derivative functions, which are tailored to retrieve specific type of information from a media file or stream.
+:py:mod:`ffmpegio.probe` module contains a full-featured ffprobe wrapper function :py:func:`ffmpegio.probe.full_details` and its derivative functions, which are tailored to retrieve specific type of information from a media file or stream.